- Since 2000, more than a million people in the United States have died of drug overdoses, the majority of which were due to opioids.

 - Fentanyl and other synthetic opioids have been driving the crisis in recent years, with an increasing share of the supply coming from Mexico.

 - The COVID-19 pandemic has exacerbated the crisis, with reported spikes in overdose deaths across the country.

 The United States is grappling with one of its worst-ever drug crises.
-More than a thousand people a week die from opioid-related overdoses, and some experts say the death toll may not peak for years.
+More than 1,500 people per week die from opioid-related overdoses, a toll that has spiked across the country amid the COVID-19 pandemic.
 Meanwhile, millions more Americans suffer from opioid addiction.

 What drugs are contributing to the crisis?

 Opioids, a class of drugs derived from the opium poppy plant, can be divided into two broad categories: legally manufactured medications and illicit narcotics.

 Opioid medications, including oxycodone, hydrocodone, and morphine, are commonly prescribed to treat pain, while methadone is primarily used in addiction treatment centers to reduce patients’ dependence on opioids.
 Opioids gained popularity among doctors in the 1990s for treating patients who had undergone surgery or cancer treatment, but in the 2000s physicians increasingly prescribed them for chronic conditions, such as back or joint pain, despite concerns about their safety and effectiveness.

 Heroin for decades was the most commonly used illegal opioid, as the supply of the drug in the United States soared and its average retail-level price dropped by the mid-2010s to roughly one-third [PDF] of what it was in the early 1980s.
 However, by the end of the decade, heroin use and overdose deaths involving the drug appeared to be declining, according to the Centers for Disease Control and Prevention (CDC).